Skip to main content

 • you live in the UK but have immigration restrictions about how long you can stay

-• you have not lived in the UK, Republic of Ireland, Isle of Man or the Channel Islands for three full years immediately before the first day of your course
+• you have not lived in the UK, Republic of Ireland, Isle of Man, the Channel Islands or a British Overseas territory for three full years immediately before the first day of your course

 • you have lived in the UK but at any point in the three years immediately before the first day of your course your residency was mainly so you can receive full-time education